Stories

 Get over the pulp publishing model.
 People published books before there was a buck to be made and they will publish even if the worst of your fears come true.

 How can I say that?
 Easy, the information is already "free" at the library and book publishers and book stores thrive anyway.
-It can be argued that it's easier to get things from the library than it is to get them from a book store.
+It can be argued that it'

 • Wikis are so over (Score:3, Interesting)